Mary Pat Angelini: Career

 Since 1992, she has served as executive director of Prevention First, which urged that educational programs and services to schools, businesses, and community organizations counter what she characterized as the negative effects of drug abuse and violence.
 Her work there led her to become an advocate against the legalization of recreational marijuana in the State.

 Angelini sponsored legislation to establish an Anti-Bullying Bill of Rights in New Jersey.
 The bill was signed by New Jersey Governor Chris Christie early in 2011.
 The law encourages school districts to better investigate reports of bullying and was drafted in response to the suicide of Tyler Clementi.

 Angelini and running mate Caroline Casagrande were defeated in their 2015 re-election bid to Democratic challengers Joann Downey and Eric Houghtaling.

 In October 2022, Angelini was appointed to serve on the board of trustees of Brookdale Community College.
+She joined Mercury Public Affairs in January 2023 and was appointed by Governor Phil Murphy to the Council on Local Mandates in June 2023.

 Personal life

-Angelini is a resident of Ocean Township, Monmouth County.
+Angelini is a resident of [Wall Township, Monmouth County, New Jersey], Monmouth County.